mmari0c/Merch-Inc-Model-Call/README.md

 # Merch Inc. Model Call

-A web platform to streamline the **model call process** for Merch Inc.’s semester fashion shows.
+A web platform to streamline the **model call process** for Merch Inc.’s biannual fashion shows.

 This project replaces the current messy, manual process (shared laptops, forgotten numbers, confusing picks) with a **simple, transparent, and organized system**.